lab-paper-code/side/README.md

 ### Build front application server

-Open a new terminal and move to the ST-Trie or TS-Trie directory under `SIDE/CODE/index`.
+Open a new terminal and move to `CODE/Web`.

-Then compile the code below.
+Then execute the code below.

     python3 app.py